 In many cases, it’s best to avoid using powdered gloves, as they may cause allergic reactions for some and have various adverse effects in healthcare settings.
 The recent FDA ban will keep powdered gloves unusable in the healthcare world.

 In other uses such as janitorial work, home care and painting, powdered gloves may still be used safely.
 There are some benefits to using powdered gloves — they offer comfort and ease in taking them on and off.
 For some who don’t work in the healthcare field and still want those benefits, they may want to stick with powdered gloves.

 Many universities and institutions are moving away from powdered gloves and taking up safer alternatives.
 Some major glove providers have stopped selling powdered gloves altogether.
 Ultimately, it’s best to use something you know will reduce harm and is safe to work with.

 SUNLINE Supply can offer you quality disposable gloves and more.
 We offer a wide range of personal protective equipment (PPE), including face masks, disposable gloves, face shields, medical and industrial gowns and suits, hand sanitizer and more.
 Our quality products will help provide defense against germs and disease and help you stay confident that you’re keeping yourself and others safe at all times.

-We’re a trusted, FDA-certified company that provides you with the highest-quality PPE products at the best price.
+We’re a trusted, company that provides you with the highest-quality PPE products at the best price.
 We have 24/7 sales availability and many of our items are ready to ship immediately.
 If you’re looking to stock up for your facility, we offer bulk options, as well.